 Racism and Homophobia will not be tolerated in any form and will be treated as serious harmful behaviour.
-As such incidents will be recorded on an Incident Form.
+As such, incidents will be recorded on our internal safeguarding system.
 Incidents are recorded as follows:

-- 1) Internal Record is completed in the form of an Incident Form (completed by staff at all levels) an internal record. - 2) All incidents are monitored by the Executive Leadership Team and analysed for patterns. - 3) External incident reports are completed for incidents judged to be severe or part of a pattern and a copy forwarded to Walsall LA.
+- 1) Internal Record C-POMs entry created (completed by staff at all levels) - 2) All incidents are monitored by the Executive Leadership Team and analysed for patterns. - 3) External incident reports are completed for incidents judged to be severe or part of a pattern and a copy forwarded to Walsall LA.